Prince Harry, Duchess Meghan Were Exhausted In Their Most Candid Official Wedding Photo, Photographer Reveals

 Steps might be the photographer’s winning setting since, as Harper’s Bazaar notes one of Harry and Meghan’s official engagement photos was set on the steps of Frogmore House, which ended up being the location of their evening reception.

 The new Duke and Duchess of Sussex made some memorable wardrobe changes to attend that reception.
-Meghan switched from her regal Givenchy bridal gown, veil and St. Mary’s tiara into a sleek, halter, backless Stella Mccartney evening dress.
+Meghan switched from her regal Givenchy bridal gown, veil, and St. Mary’s tiara into a sleek, halter, backless Stella Mccartney evening dress.
 Prince Harry wore his military dress uniform during the wedding ceremony but donned a sleek, well-tailored tuxedo a la James Bond for the evening celebration.

 Ms. Meghan Markle wears a bespoke Stella McCartney high neck lily white gown in silk crepe to her Wedding evening Reception with Prince Harry in Windsor. #RoyalWedding pic.twitter.com/HE4sF7QAFd